mararap/minishell/docs/03-path.md

 ### 3.9) Summary

-Your function is doing exactly this:
+Our function is doing exactly this:

 1. Loop over each PATH directory
 2. Build: